 How kuli-kuli should be sold

 In my opinion, first, Kuli-kuli should not be produced as a by-product of oil but instead should be the main product of the production process.
-Kuli-kuli should be made to look like biscuit.
+Kuli-kuli should be made to look like a biscuit.
 It should be neatly and finely shaped (flat and round).
-It should be flavored and sweetened.
-Kuli-kuli should be packaged in small, shiny and colorful sachets just like biscuits.
+It should be flavoured and sweetened.
+Kuli-kuli should be packaged in small, shiny and colourful sachets just like biscuits.
 It should be sold also in small packs for affordability.
-I believe any entrepreneur with a sound business model and kuli-kuli product with these improvements can dominate West African market .
+I believe any entrepreneur with a sound business model and kuli-kuli product with these improvements can dominate the West African market.